 🥘 Main Course (High Production Value)

-And lastly we have YouTube videos, video podcast content, IGTV’s, and even things like digital downloads count here.
 These are formats that take significantly more time and effort to plan, record, and edit.
-If people like your drinks and appetizers then give them the main course.
+After drinks and appetizers comes the main course!

-This is what will tell you what’s worth invest more time into.
+This is what will tell you what’s worth investing more time into.
 And this is also what will reveal additional questions people might have that your “main course” should include.

 Pretend you’re talking to a friend, a close co-worker, or even leaving yourself a voice note.
 Not only does this alleviate the tension of what you feel you “should” sound like but it makes your content easier to understand.